chantera/coordparser/README.md

 @inproceedings{teranishi:2019:naacl,
-  title={Decomposed Local Models for Coordinate Structure Parsing}, author={Teranishi, Hiroki and Shindo, Hiroyuki and Matsumoto, Yuji}, booktitle={Proceedings of the 2019 Conference of the North {A}merican Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers)}, year={2019}, location={Minneapolis, Minnesota}, publisher={Association for Computational Linguistics},
+  title={Decomposed Local Models for Coordinate Structure Parsing}, author={Teranishi, Hiroki and Shindo, Hiroyuki and Matsumoto, Yuji}, booktitle={Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers)}, year={2019}, location={Minneapolis, Minnesota}, publisher={Association for Computational Linguistics},